 Sponsored by Wells Fargo, the 2019 Military Financial Readiness Survey takes a unique look at the similarities and differences between active servicemembers and their spouses/partners.

 This survey was conducted online within the United States by Harris Poll on behalf of NFCC and Wells Fargo from March 20 to April 16, 2019 among 531 U.S. adults ages 18 and older who are currently active, enlisted members of the U.S. military, excluding reserve members and those in the National Guard (i.e., “servicemembers”) and 439 U.S. adults ages 18 and older who are spouses/partners of servicemembers.

-The Military Financial Readiness Survey press release, key findings, and data sheet are available for download near the bottom of the page.
+The Military Financial Readiness Survey press release, key findings, and data sheet are available for download below.

 The findings of this year’s survey are a clear indication that military households are turning to the private sector for supplemental income.